damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 A Service is just another image that is run and linked to your build.
 This image can run any application, but the most common use case is to run a database container such as PostgreSQL.
-This means that with every build, instead of having to install PostgreSQL, you can simply reuse your existing Services image, making your build less complex and much faster.
+So instead of having to install PostgreSQl with every build, you can simply reuse your existing Services image, making your build less complex and much faster.

 For more information about the image and Docker Hub please read the [Docker Fundamentals](https://docs.docker.com/introduction/understanding-docker/).